JoggAI-Tech/docs/api-reference/API Documentation/CreateInstantAvatar.md

 You can customize your avatar using the Create Instant Avatar API.
 Input the video path via `origin_url` to create your digital avatar.

+Recommended input video specifications: 1080P at 30FPS.
+If you provide a video with higher specifications, we will automatically convert it to that specification.

 ### Base URL

 \`https://api-services.jogg.ai\`